 Physicians face challenging ethical situations every day.
-This elective will provide students with practical experience in communicating about difficult issues in complex scenarios, including bioethics OSCE experiences.
+This elective will provide students with practical experience in communicating about difficult issues in complex scenarios, including two bioethics OSCE experiences that will explore psychosocial and emotional issues that surround HIV and domestic violence.
 Graded S/U.